karlmdavis/justdavis-karl/_it_docs/eddings/nexus.md

 * {% collection_doc_link_long /it/eddings/web baseurl:true %}
 * {% collection_doc_link_long /it/eddings/tomcat baseurl:true %}

 Previously, I'd been using `tolkien` as a Nexus server, which has now been decommissioned.
-The documentation for the old `tolkien` Nexus server is archived in: <%= wiki_entry_link("TolkienSetupNexus") %>.
+The documentation for the old `tolkien` Nexus server is archived in: [TolkienSetupNexus]({{ '/legacy_trac_wiki/TolkienSetupNexus.txt' | prepend: site.baseurl }}).

 ## Installing Nexus